IntiyazBasha/devops-ci-cd-java-project/README.md

 This project demonstrates the implementation of a complete **end-to-end CI/CD pipeline** for a Java-based application using modern DevOps tools.
 The backend application and database source code were taken from GitHub and deployed using a fully automated pipeline.

-The pipeline automates code checkout, build, code quality analysis, artifact storage, containerization, security scanning, and deployment on AWS EC2.
+The pipeline automates code checkout, build, code quality analysis, artifact storage, containerization, security scanning, deployment, and monitoring on AWS EC2.

 ---

 ## 🔁 CI/CD Pipeline Flow

 GitHub → Jenkins → Maven Build → SonarQube → Quality Gate → Nexus →
-Docker Build → Trivy Scan → Docker Compose Deploy → Email Notification
+Docker Build → Trivy Scan → Docker Compose Deploy → Email Notification → Monitoring (New Relic)

 ---